KEY DETAILS This award assists individuals beginning independent research careers in informatics at the faculty level.

 Clearly identify other principals involved as collaborators in the project, the amount of time they will commit, and the amount of time you will commit.
 List by titles the funded research projects of each collaborator, the portion of time committed, and the amount and source of funds for these projects.
 Identify the amount of intramural support available for the proposed project by budget categories and amounts.
 If the university/institution makes the services of a technician available to the candidate, note this.
 Identify the part of the proposal that will be directly initiated or expedited by the Foundation’s funds.

-The Advisory Committee that reviews each application places considerable emphasis on the quality of the research and training proposal.
-In describing the research and training plan, it is essential to document that guidance and departmental support will be available to ensure proper training in the techniques and principles of the specified area.
+The Advisory Committee that reviews each application places considerable emphasis on the quality of the research proposal.
+In describing the research, it is essential to document that guidance and departmental support will be available to ensure proper training in the techniques and principles of the specified area.

 5. Research Abstract Submit a titled abstract of approximately 200 words concerning the proposed research plan.